-A strong team will encourage growth with the individuals.
+Strong teamwork will encourage growth with the individuals.
 It’s important to make sure individuals are happy with their work and feel like they are part of the team.
 Allowing people to take the time to grow and develop will only improve the team.
 People can bring what they have learned to the team to help the business benefit.

 Constantly Encourage Support In and Outside of Work

 Your team members should be supporting each other inside and outside of work.
 They should be celebrating the joys and even setbacks together.
 It helps increase the level of trust.
-When there is constant support, your team will start to feel more like a team instead of a working group.
+When there is constant support, your team will start to feel more like teamwork instead of a working group.
 When people feel support, they are more open to turning to those people for help.
 Trust and support are essential because it gives people a solid foundation.

 Assess and Constantly Check Up

 Even though you may have a team already built, it is important to continually check up on them.
 Ask them how they are doing, not with just work but also their life.
-It is important to show you care, because it will motivate them to work hard.
+It is important to show you care because it will motivate them to work hard.

-can be found online.
+be found online.
 You can follow them up with individual interviews.
 You are then able to see if your company’s core values align with your employee’s core values.

 With that being said, you don’t always have to ask your employees to complete an assessment.
 Even asking the simple question “how are you doing” will suffice.
 It is important to let your employees know you care about their individual lives.
 It creates relationships and trust.

-Teams are an important aspect when it comes to building a business.
+Teamwork is an important aspect when it comes to building a business.
 Can you imagine what your business would look like if you didn’t have a team behind it?
 Productivity would be low resulting in unfinished work.
 There’s a lot that goes into building a team.
 It is important to remember to establish core values and a bigger purpose.
 Once you have determined what these are, the next step is to hire the right people and begin building the team that will reflect your business’ essence!
 The most successful and strong teams constantly work to become better.